Einstein manifolds with skew torsion: Einstein metrics with skew torsion

 Given the particular expression of our adapted basis, and recalling that $\varphi(\xi) = 0$, we can yet write $S^t$ as It is easy to check that $S^t(a_i,a_i) = S^t(\varphi(a_i),\varphi(a_i)) = 4 t^5$, for $i=1,\dots,k$ and that all other terms vanish.
 Then $S^t$ can be written in matrix form as $S^t = 4 t^5 \mathrm{diag}(1,\dots,1,0)$.
 Observe also that $\eta\otimes\eta$ is given in this basis by $\mathrm{diag}(0,\dots,0,1)$.
 Hence, the Ricci tensor is given by the expression

 If $(M,g)$ is Einstein, then $\nabla^t$ will be Einstein if and only if the matrix is a multiple of the identity.
-This happens if an only if
+This happens if and only if

-Using the Cauchy-Bolzano theorem we can conclude that such a solution exists for some $t>0$ (in fact, one checks numerically that for $k=2,\ldots,10$, the unique positive solution lies in the intervall $[9/10,1[$).
+By the Intermediate Value Theorem we can conclude that such a solution exists for some $t>0$ (in fact, one checks numerically that for $k=2,\ldots,10$, the unique positive solution lies in the intervall $[9/10,1[$).
 Thus $\nabla^t$ is Einstein.

 In case $(M,g)$ is only $\eta$-Einstein, one deduces similarly that one needs to solve the equation